THS-International/website/src/markdown-pages/faq.md

           Also make sure that you attend one of our Check-In Desks.
-It is mandatory to check-in **at least one day prior** to your first event at one of our Check-In Desks.
+It is mandatory to check-in and collect your wristband **at least one day prior** to your first event at one of our Check-In Desks.
         title: >-
           I've signed up for an event!
 How do I receive information about an event I signed up for?